BMFriedenstein/SoundLearner/README.md

 # SoundLearner #
-*A machine learning'ish approach to modelling musical instruments*
+*A machine learning approach to modelling musical instruments or sounds
 - - - -

 ##  Summary and Goals ##